bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-products.md

 }
 ```

 The following example shows a query that retrieves all product options.
-In the response, all multiple choice values include common fields from the `CatalogProductOptionValue` interface, and those that are swatch types include additional fields.
+In the response, all multiple choice values include queried fields from the `CatalogProductOptionValue` interface, and those that are swatch types include additional fields.

 <!--
 type: tab